 - Almond Milk – You can use any plant-based milk in this recipe such as coconut milk or soy milk.

 - Coconut Oil – Coconut oil can be replaced with melted butter.

 Yes, you can turn this keto pancake batter into keto waffles.
 Make sure to grease the waffle iron before pouring the batter.

-Keto pancakes use sugar-free sweetener instead of sugar and a low-carb flour such as almond flour instead of all-purpose flour.
+Keto pancakes use sugar-free sweeteners instead of sugar and low-carb flour, such as almond flour, instead of all-purpose flour.

 One classic pancake typically contains about 25 grams of carbs, while one of these keto pancakes has only 2.3 grams of net carbs.

 Fresh baking powder contributes to creating fluffy pancakes, and it’s essential not to add too much almond flour – don’t compact it when measuring.